The interoperability world is complex with lots of jargon and acronyms. Let's see if we can clear some of those terms up for you.

-A government program that certifies EHR systems and requires healthcare organizations to implement technology.
+A government program that certifies EHR systems and requires health systems, including small provider offices, to implement technology.

 An HL7v2 message format that can be used for exchanging notes or documents.
 MDM-formatted messages may contain plain text, marked up text (e.g., RTF, HTML), or encoded multimedia like PDFs, images, or sound files.

 A common type of patient identifier used in EHR systems.

 A chart used to track what medications were given to a patient and how it was administered (e.g., swallowed, refused, regurgitated).
 Learn about the FHIR® resource used to exchange medication administration data via FHIR®.

 Sending a message via Redox creates a log, which contains details about the exchange.
 Learn more about logs.